ClickCease

 That’s your money, and you get to keep it when you sell (minus all the closing costs and fees, but we’ll get to that later).

 Being underwater means you owe more than your house is worth right now.
 It’s not the end of the world, but it does make selling a little more challenging.
-You might go underwater if you bought at the peak of the market or when your neighborhood took a hit.
+You might go underwater if you bought at the market’s peak or when your neighborhood took a hit.
 But you’re not stuck forever.
 You’ve got options!

-Our advice would be to get a realistic market analysis of your home’s current value, then compare it to your mortgage payoff amount.
-This will tell you if you need to bring money to the closing table or you can walk away with a check.
+Our advice is to get a realistic market analysis of your home’s current value and compare it to your mortgage payoff amount.
+This will tell you whether you need to bring money to the closing table or can walk away with a check.

-Both scenarios happen all the time, so don’t stress about it.
+Both scenarios happen all the time, so don’t stress.
 Contact Blad Boys Buy Homes for guidance on what to do next.

 How to Sell a House with a Mortgage in Ohio: Step-by-Step Process